alexandresanlim/xamarin-dashboard-drawer/README.md

 # XamarinUI.DashboardDrawer
-It's a subscription plan app xamarin ui sample ;)
+It's a dashboard with drawer Xamarin UI ;)

 ## Screenshots